Board of Control for Cricket in India: Encouragement to other sports

 BCCI announced rewards to the Indian olympians who won medals at the Tokyo Olympics.

 Contracts

 The BCCI created four grades for contracted male players—A+, A, B and C; and three grades for contracted female players—A, B and C. Male players who are in A+ grade get ₹7 crore a year.
 Players of A-grade get ₹5 crore, B-grade's players get ₹3 crore and C-grade players receive ₹1 crore per year.
 Female players who are in A grade get ₹50 lakh a year, B-grade players get ₹30 lakh a year and C-grade players get ₹10 lakh a year.

+As per new changes made in February 2026, only three players are placed in Grade A - Shubman Gill, Jasprit Bumrah, and Ravindra Jadeja.

 Pension schemes

 The BCCI gives pensions to former domestic and international players who played for India.
 On 31 December 1993 BCCI decided to give ₹50,000 pension to the players, who played more than 25 International Test match for the nation.
 The board gives ₹15,000 pensions to the players who played in the Ranji Trophy before the 1957-to-1958 season.
 In 2013, the BCCI gave one-time benefits to domestic players who played in more than 75 first-class matches.
 For female cricketers, the board give a ₹22,500-per-month pension to players who played 10 or more Tests for India; and ₹15,000 per month for those who played between five and nine Tests.